 Generally, within this time period, patients are able to get back to their normal activities.

-In case of the patient is having bleeding, or has a high-grade fever (more than 101°F), or decreased fluid intake causing dehydration, or if the patient is experiencing weakness, headache, etc. or if the patient is having difficulty in breathing, or any other adverse event not mentioned elsewhere, then the patient should immediately contact the surgeon.
+In case of the patient is having to bleed, or has a high-grade fever (more than 101°F), or decreased fluid intake causing dehydration, or if the patient is experiencing weakness, headache, etc. or if the patient is having difficulty in breathing, or any other adverse event not mentioned elsewhere, then the patient should immediately contact the surgeon.